Click me!

 Today’s business owner operates in a world of consumer communities and “Corporations do not own brands anymore – the people do,” according to Mark Gobe, the author of Emotional Branding.
 A consumer’s affinity for specific brands communicates unspoken truths and generally provides a rewarding emotional payoff.

-Not sold?
-Simply ask Coca Cola, IKEA, Starbucks, Tiffany & Co and Disneyland – the proof is in the profit.
-So how can small to mid-sized companies leverage emotional branding, events and social change?
-Several of the event’s leading ladies spoke candidly with YFS Magazine on partnership, social awareness and success secrets every entrepreneur needs to know.
+So, how can small to mid-sized companies leverage emotional branding, events and social change?
+Several industry leaders and entrepreneurs spoke candidly with YFS Magazine on partnership, social awareness and success secrets every entrepreneur needs to know.

 Exclusive interviews with Dee Rivera, CEO of Shop Addicts; Alissa Moore and Diana Mao, of the Nomi Network; and Niria Portella, Fashion Director of OK!
 Magazine provide an inside look at business, partnership and connecting people for a greater cause.